christinebuckler/provider-prescriber/README.md

 ## Method
 Brute force method compares each item to every other item which doubles the computation and memory storage with each addition to the input data set O(n<sup>2</sup>).
 The curse of dimensionality makes this a very challenging task.
 LSH reduces the dimensionality of high-dimensional data.

-To tackle this problem, I utilized MinHash LSH (Locality Sensitive Hashing) which is an efficient algorithm to find similar items using hashes.
+To tackle this problem, I utilized MinHash LSH (Locality Sensitive Hashing) which is an efficient algorithm to find similar items using hashes instead of explicity computing the distance measure.
+MinHash was originally applied to clustering and intended to eliminate near-duplicate word sets among web documents dealing with sets of words that appear in each document.
+This method can also be applied to other forms of data such as images where an image is divided into subsections and can be compared in terms of sets with other images.

 This technique approximates similarity within a threshold using the following steps:
 1. Transform data into binary vectors where non-zero values indicate presence of element/feature
 ![binaryvector](/images/binaryvector.png)
 2. Create hashes/slices of each item (increasing the number of hashes increases accuracy but also increases computational cost and run time)
 ![hashes](/images/hashes.png)
 3. Group items with similar hashes into buckets (option to set similarity threshold)
 ![MinHashLSHbuckets](/images/MinHashLSHbuckets.png)
-4. Calculate similarity distance between items in the same bucket
+4. Calculate similarity distance between items in the same bucket by comparing hashes
 ![MinHashLSHwithinbucket](/images/MinHashLSHwithinbucket.png)
 5. Tune parameters
 * Increasing the number of hashes increases accuracy and lowers the false negative rate;  Decreasing it improves the running performance and lowers computational cost.
 The PySpark "MinHashLSH" class includes the a parameter for numHashTables with a default setting of 1.
 I choose 10 hash tables for the current results.